prime31/Nez/FAQs/ContentManagement.md

 ==========
 Nez includes it's own content management system that builds on the MonoGame ContentManager class.
 All content management goes through the `NezContentManager` which is a subclass of ContentManager.
 The debug console has a 'assets' command that will log all scene or global assets so you will always know what is still in memory.

 Nez provides containers for global and per-scene content.
 You can also create your own `NezContentManager` at any time if you need to manage some short-lived assets.
-You can also unload assets at any time via the `unloadAsset<T>` method.
-Note that Effects should be unloaded with `unloadEffect` since they are a special case.
+You can also unload assets at any time via the `UnloadAsset<T>` method.
+Note that Effects should be unloaded with `UnloadEffect` since they are a special case.

 ## Global Content